Communication KSS 2

 Working with birth parents of looked-after children looks at how social workers can form relationships with parents during care proceedings and circumstances when children are removed, and effectively support behaviour change.

 Children with speech, language and communication needs provides tips on communicating with children with communication needs, a learning disability or autism.
+See also working with autistic children and young people.

 Voice of the disabled child sets out the qualities practitioners need to develop in order to gather the opinions and preferences of disabled children and young people and offers tools you can use with any child you are working with.